flashi0428/uber-delivery-dashboard/uber-delivery-dashboard-clean/README.md

 All preprocessing is done inside the dashboard (no external ETL needed to run it).

-The dashboard uses only the included CSV file (data/delivery_weekly.csv).
+The dashboard uses only the  CSV file (data/delivery_weekly.csv), this file is not in the repo, so It has to be add manually.

 If reviewers want to test their own data, they simply need to replace the CSV file with one following the same schema.